MatthieuMichon/advent-of-code/2021/day-6/README.md

 Just like that the number of input data went from `300` down to `5`, nearly two orders of magnitude less!
 Doing so we can compute up to approx `190` days in a several dozen of seconds.
 This is however not enough for reaching `256`, meaning a further improvement is warranted.

-For instance, there must be a way to mathematically compute the number of lanterfishs spawned from a single one depending on its initial timer value.
+For instance, there must be a way to mathematically compute the number of lanterfishes spawned from a single one depending on its initial timer value.

 As a first step let us compute the number of lanternfishs **directly** spawned by a single one.
 The puzzle statement indicates it will spawn each time its timer hits zero.